freenas/freenas-docs/userguide/system.rst

   :menuselection:`System --> System Dataset`.

   .. note:: :ref:`SSH` keys are not stored in the configuration database
      and must be backed up separately.
+System host keys are found in :file:`/usr/local/etc/ssh/ssh_hosts*`.
+User keys are stored in
+     :file:`/root/.ssh`.

   There are two types of passwords.
 User account passwords for the base